TuDo1403/Cafeteria-Management-Software/README.md

 This software is based on mySQL database and WPF.

-It can provide a flexible and simple solution for any types of cafeteria or fastfood store you are operating.
+It can provide a flexible and simple solution for any types of cafeteria or fastfood stores you are operating.

 ## Features
 - Easily add new food, beverage and modify them.